raflymln/zod-key-parser/README.md

 ## What You Should Know

 -   Currently it doesn't support non object schema, if your schema is just like `z.string()` it wont parse anything since it doesn't have a key
--   It **Supports** ZodUnion, ZodIntersection, ZodArray, and ZodObject, also of course the basic type like string, boolean and so on, i don't know if there are any Zod class that i should be aware of since i myself doesn't use anything beside what I've specify before.
+-   It **Supports** ZodUnion, ZodIntersection, ZodArray, ZodOptional, ZodNullable, and ZodObject also of course the basic type like string, boolean and so on, i don't know if there are any Zod class that i should be aware of since i myself doesn't use anything beside what I've specify before.

 ## Any Suggestion or Problem?